Varnish is a sealer designed to protect surfaces and paint finishes. So, can you apply varnish over paint?

 What is Varnish?

-Varnish is a sealant that produces a glossy clear coat that protects the surfaces underneath it.
-The sealant protects paint from scratches, moisture, water, and other damage.
+Varnish is a sealer that produces a transparent glossy moisture-resistant coating and protects surfaces and paint finishes from water, moisture, scratches, and other damage.

 Related Read: Can You Varnish Over Old Varnish?

 To apply varnish over paint, do the following thing.

 Clean the paint finish to remove dust, dirt, and debris that can show once the varnish dries.
 Since most varnish types have a transparent finish, they won’t hide imperfections on a surface.

 Sand the paint finish with fine-grit sandpaper (220-grit) before applying varnish.
 Sanding will remove imperfections and bumps, and make the paint ready for sealing.

 Don’t use coarse-grit or medium-grit sandpaper as it will remove the paint finish instead of smoothing it.

 2. Apply The Varnish